-- NSW eCatalogues – an online catalogue and purchasing system connecting buyers and suppliers where suppliers list their goods and services offered under contract.
+- eCatalogues - an online catalogue and purchasing system connecting buyers and suppliers where suppliers list their goods and services offered under contract.

-How to find business opportunities
+Find business opportunities

 NSW Government agencies list all their business opportunities on the NSW eTendering website.
 To be eligible to respond, suppliers first need to become registered as a supplier with NSW Government.
 There is an online registration facility that is available to do this on NSW eTendering.

-Registering to supply
+Register to supply

 Suppliers interested in accessing any type of NSW government business opportunity should first become a registered supplier.
 This can be done by completing the New User online registration form on the NSW eTendering website.
 There is no cost to register.